 Several phenomena are responsible for the reexamination of our current subject matter – binocular disparity.
 One of the primary motivations or reasons is the “Venetian blind effect (in short, VBE) – a situation where vertical gratings’ dichoptic intensity differences with the non-disparate edges can produce slight change, perceived change to be more accurate, in three-dimensional surface slant.
 Seemingly, the spatial disparity may not be necessary in this case.

 Image Intensities and Spatial Positions

-The spatial position of any given optical features, such as, edge, can easily be represented based on an independent reference frame, that can be related to the image structure’s surrounding.
+The spatial position of any given optical features, such as edge, can easily be represented based on an independent reference frame, that can be related to the image structure’s surroundings.
 And, examples of both of the mentioned approaches are pretty much common in vision science.